alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 ## Inserting data with spread operator

-We discussed ho to use spread operator to access content of arrays and object literals.
+We discussed how to use spread operator to access content of arrays and object literals.
 We also discussed how to use it to duplicate those iterables and even merge them.
-This not all you can do.
+This is not all you can do.
 You can also use spread operator to data.
 You can take content of one iterable and insert it inside another iterable.

 For example, let's say you have two arrays with some content.
-Spread operators allows you to insert the content of one anywhere inside the second.
+Spread operator allows you to insert the content of one anywhere inside the second.
 You can do this also with object literals, insert content from one anywhere inside another.
 Or, you can insert object literal into an array or vice versa.

 ```JavaScript
 // Example no.1: Arrays